oculus-samples/Unreal-SharedSpaces/Plugins/OVRPlatform/Documentation/OVRPlatform.md

 ### A4.
 From Oculus Platform API to Blueprint Node

-Probably the most exciting feature of the OVR Platform plugin is how it exposes requests to blueprints.
+Probably the most exciting feature of the Oculus Platform plugin is how it exposes requests to blueprints.
 Unlike the previous version that required attaching a callback object to the request node, we now use the Unreal Engine's latent action system and the ability of nodes to have multiple input and output execution pins.
 While it makes the system much more complex on our end,